zayedarju/microplastic-detection/README.md

 ### Prerequisites

-All codes available in the repository are written in Python 3 (https://www.python.org/).
-Additionally, it is highly recommended to use Jupyter Notebook (https://jupyter.org/) or Google Colab (https://colab.research.google.com/) for the training and testing of the ML models since it allows for the execution of small batches of code instead of running the entire script.
+All codes available in the repository are written in [Python 3](https://www.python.org/).
+Additionally, it is highly recommended to use [Jupyter Notebook](https://jupyter.org/) or [Google Colab](https://colab.research.google.com/) for the training and testing of the ML models since it allows for the execution of small batches of code instead of running the entire script.

-For object detection, we used YOLOv5 (https://github.com/ultralytics/yolov5), implemented in Google Colab using the PyTorch (https://pytorch.org/) framework.
+For object detection, we used [YOLOv5](https://github.com/ultralytics/yolov5), implemented in Google Colab using the [PyTorch](https://pytorch.org/) framework.

-For data analysis, we used Numpy (https://numpy.org/) and Pandas (https://pandas.pydata.org/).
-For data visualization purposes, we employed the Matplotlib (https://matplotlib.org/) library (particularly the Pyplot submodule).
+For data analysis, we used [Numpy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/).
+For data visualization purposes, we employed the [Matplotlib](https://matplotlib.org/) library (particularly the Pyplot submodule).

 Listed below are the versions of the various modules used during the project: